wpswings/upsell-order-bump-offer-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 1.3.0 =
+= 1.5.0 =
-* New: Compatibility with latest Wordpress and WooCommerce.
+* New: Compatibility with Subscription products.
+* New: Order Bumps Reporting and Behavioral Analytics.
+* Improved: Better Security and Performance.
 * Other: Issues and Bugs Fixed.